-Potty training is a key milestone in your parenthood.
+Potty training is a critical milestone in your parenthood.
 To begin with, start with the potty training only when your child seems to be ready.
-Otherwise, he won’t listen to you anyway.
-Also, it’ll leave you distressed as to why nothing is working out for your little one.
-Some kids are ready as early as 18 months whereas some kids take a little longer.
+Otherwise, he won’t listen to you.
+Starting the journey way too early will leave you distressed about why nothing is working out for your little one.
+Some kids are ready as early as 18 months, while some take a little longer.
 Here are some cues that your child is ready for potty training.

-Communicate that he wants to pee or poop: The fact that your child can inform you beforehand means he is ready.
+He can communicate that he wants to pee or poop: If your child can inform you beforehand, he is ready.

-Can pull his pants up and down when asked to.
+He can pull his pants up and down when asked.

-Here are some proven tips and tricks to make potty training easier, for you and the baby both.
+Here are some proven tips and tricks to make potty training more manageable for you and the baby.

 (Before we start, a special thanks to all the parents who came ahead and shared their success stories with us.
 It helped us pick out the most effective ideas to share in this article)

 Set a good example: Monkeys see, monkeys do!!
-If your child sees you sit on the pot, or maybe their elder siblings do the same, they will automatically try to do it, without you having to put in any efforts.
-In fact, the imitation methodology is helpful for many other things like washing hands and brushing teeth too.
+If your child sees you sit on the pot, or maybe their elder siblings do the same, they will automatically try to do it without you having to put in any effort.
+The imitation methodology is helpful for many other things like washing hands and brushing teeth.

-Get them acquainted to the seat: At first, just make them sit on it and be there for a while.
+Get them acquainted with the seat: At first, make them sit on it and be there for a while.
 You can choose times when they’re most likely to poop.
-Like early in the morning right after they’re up, or an hour or two after their meals.
+Like early in the morning, right after they’re up, or an hour or two after their meals.

-Keep the potty seat accessible: When you begin with the potty training, there is a possibility your child might be reluctant to go to the big toilet seat.
-In that case, keep the potty seat in the room where they spend most of their time.
+Keep the potty seat accessible: When you begin with potty training, there is a possibility your child might forget to go to the other room looking for the pot.
+In that case, keep the potty chair in the room where they spend most of their time.
 It will make it easier for them to reach the potty in a pinch when they need to.
 You can gradually move it closer to the toilet.

-Bridge the gap between the diapers and the potty seat: When you are in the transition between diapers and potty seats, dispose off the diapers in the potty seat.
-That way kids will get to know where the poop is supposed to go.
+Bridge the gap between the diapers and the potty seat: When you transition between diapers and potty seats, dispose of the diapers in the potty seat.
+That way, kids will get to know where the poop is supposed to go.

-Celebrate small victories: In the first week of potty training itself, some kids are fully trained whereas some just manage to pull their pants down or reach the pot.
-But that is okay, no two kids are the same.
+Celebrate small victories: In the first week of potty training, some kids are thoroughly trained, whereas some barely manage to pull their pants down or reach the pot.
+But that is okay; no two kids are the same.
 Praise them for their little achievements along the way.
 You’ll be surprised at the progress they’re making.

-Give him some naked time: A lot of children are more comfortable sitting on the pot when they do not have any pants on.
+Give him some naked time: Many children are more comfortable sitting on the pot when they do not have any pants on.
 In their potty hours, make them roam around naked.
 At the same time, keep the pot handy should they give any signals.

-Teach them good hygiene since the very beginning: Get them used to the whole potty routine.
-After they sit on the pot for some time, irrespective of whether they poop or no, get them to wash their hands.
+Teach them good hygiene from the beginning: Get the kids used to the whole potty routine.
+After they sit on the pot for some time, whether they poop or not, get them to wash their hands.
 Habits developed in this manner go a long way.

-Reward them: Positive reinforcement is very important for kids.
-You can maybe put a sticker on their seat every time they use it, or read them their favorite story after a successful poop session.
+Reward them: Positive reinforcement is vital for kids.
+You can maybe put a sticker on their seat every time they use it or read their favorite story after a successful poop session.
 It can be anything small, nothing major.

 Most Important of all, be patient.
 Your child is learning a whole new thing about their body.
 There will be a few accidents during the transition, but do not nag and scold the child for the same.
-It’ll simply make them aversive to learning new things.
-Yes, we know parenting is not easy, but the little progress your child makes every single day will more than make up for it.
+It’ll simply make them averse to learning new things.
+Yes, parenting is not easy, but your child’s little progress every day will make up for it.